 - Liberal Democrat European Group representative: David Chalmers

-- Representative of the Liberal Democrats Abroad: George Cunningham, Paul Fisher & Rob Harrison
+- Representatives of Liberal Democrats Abroad: George Cunningham & Rob Harrison

 - State Party representatives: John Kelly (England), Jenny Randerson (Wales), Graham Watson (Scotland)